 Accidental Pervert: Keitaro.
 Countless times.
 Inverted in one instance where Naru walks in on Keitaro changing, promptly screams that he's a pervert and punches him.
 She sheepishly explains it as a reflex action when he asks why he's the one to be punished.

 The Ace: Seta seems like an average archaeologist until Motoko challenges him to a fight during the play.
-He dodges or parry all of her attacks, to the point where Haruka believed them to just be using some kind of special effects.
+He dodges or parries all of her attacks, to the point where Haruka believed them to just be using some kind of special effects.

 Special mention to his insane driving skills.
 His van seems to take a lot of damage, but it always somehow drives away, even if the vehicle is turned on its side.

 Adaptation Expansion: Siblings and parents only mentioned in the manga show up in the anime; Shinobu's Dad, Suu's brother and sister, and Naru's little sister.

 The anime also either adds detail to, or sometimes outright changes, the supporting cast's backstories – leading to exploration of themes such as childhood and growing up, memory, selflessness, love and dreams in a more in-depth manner than simply sticking to the primary plot's story would allow.

 Unfortunately, this is slightly undermined by the fact that because the second series was cancelled, the primary plot of the anime ends about two-thirds of the way through the manga's story.

 In volume 9, Keitaro gets a giant onion dropped on him,note (that was in fact the ornament that rests atop the Nippon Budokan Hall.
 Even Mutsumi had a Heroic BSOD!) breaking his leg for a week.
 Su asks him: